 In 2003, the City of Atlanta, Georgia, ended a 20‑year contract with Suez subsidiary United Water, which had managed the city’s water system since 1999.
 Under privatization, the private company and the city were inundated with complaints of poor and unresponsive service.
 The system was plagued with breakdowns, water main breaks and “boil only” alerts.
 The problems led Atlanta’s mayor to demand that United Water be fired or quit.
 Eventually, the parties agreed to end the contract.

 In 2015, the high court in Jakarta, Indonesia, dealt a rare judicial blow to water privatization.
-Jakarta’s water system had been privately-operated for 17 years.
+Jakarta’s water system had been privately operated for 17 years.
 During this time, residents suffered exorbitant fees and a chronically inadequate supply of clean, drinkable water.
 Privatization also impaired the government’s ability to monitor water quality.
-Citing the human right to water, Indonesia’s Constitutional Court, and returned Jakarta’s water system to public control.
+Citing the human right to water, Indonesia’s Constitutional Court returned Jakarta’s water system to public control.
 The decision was upheld by the Indonesian Supreme Court in October 2017.

-The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union may further facilitate the privatization of our municipal water systems when it comes into force.
-Canada did not list these services in the category of protected services.
-However, given the massive resistance to CETA within the European Union, it is only being applied “provisionally” until all 27 EU nations (excluding Britain) ratify it.
+The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union may further facilitate the privatization of our municipal water systems when it comes fully into force.
+Canada did not include water services in a category of protected services.
+However, given resistance to CETA within the European Union, it is only being applied “provisionally” until all 27 EU nations (excluding Britain) ratify it.
 The European Court of Justice will also provide an opinion on whether CETA’s investor-state dispute resolution mechanism is compatible with EU law.
-This means the Investor Court System, through which private investors can sue governments, will not be in force in the foreseeable future.
+This means the Investor Court System, which allows private investors to sue governments, will not be in force in the foreseeable future.